tonyhallett/NugetBuildTargetsIntegrationTesting/README.md

 }

 ```

+### Actual NUnitTest

+See the IntegrationTest project for a simple test that uses this setup class.

 ### Setup

 If additional files need to be added for the dependent project you can use the projectPathCallback parameter.